movementlabsxyz/MIP/MD/md-121/README.md

 # MD-121: Verified Message Channels (VMC)

-- **Description**: Requests verified messages channels as an alternative and cost effective way to introduce programmable data on-chain.
+- **Description**: Requests verified messages channels as an alternative, cost effective, and ergonomic API to introduce programmable data on-chain.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)
 - **Approval**:

 ## Overview

 Transactions are expensive containers for some kinds of state transitions.
-Many dApps already use off-chain mechanisms to aggregate signed user-behavior.
+Many dApps already use off-chain mechanisms to aggregate signed user behavior.
 We request an additional type of channel that allows for cheap submission of data and ergonomic usage thereof.

-We believe this API should resemble a pub/sub channel, with topics to which users can post signed messages and to which smart contract logic can subscribe.
-We assert ordering of messages on each channel can independent, making VMCs partially-ordered.
+We believe this API should resemble a pub/sub channel, with topics to which users can publish signed messages and to which smart contract logic can subscribe.
+We assert ordering of messages on each channel be can independent of each other, making the VMC system on the whole partially-ordered.

 We request a variety of features for programming VMC.
 Some of these features are mutually exclusive from one another.
-We do not expect a VMC implementation to meet all desiderata, but instead that Proposers would implicitly or explicitly ascribe to sub-standards.
+We do not expect a VMC implementation to meet all desiderata, but instead that MIPers would implicitly or explicitly ascribe to sub-standards.

 ```rust
 // imperative usage